Introduction

 method of SageMath that implements the Pohlig-Hellman algorithm :

-Vulnerable Key !
+# Vulnerable Key !
 Found a=839831022500973369

-Key not vulnerable to ROCA :(
+# Key not vulnerable to ROCA :(

-Attack principle
+Attack principle#

 We’ve seen how the primes are generated and how to detect vulnerable keys, it’s finally time to see how we can factor those keys !

 The attack is based on Coppersmith’s algorithm revisited by Howgrave-Graham.
 I’ll call it CHG throughout this post for the sake of brevity.
 This algorithm is often used to conduct attacks on relaxed models of RSA (when you have partial information).
 The ROCA attack is variation of the attack on RSA with high bits known.
-The condition for this attack is that at least bits must be known.
+The condition for this attack is that at least $\log_2(N)/4$ bits must be known.

 In our case, we know that :

-We can adapt the method to factorise knowing
+We can adapt the method to factorise $N$ knowing $p \equiv 65537^a \mod M$.

-This is possible because is small and
+This is possible because $k$ is small and $\log_2(M) > \log_2(N)/4$ :

-print(log(M, 2).n()) print(log(n, 2).n()/4)
+print(log(n, 2).n()/4)

-127.845362811996
+# 127.845362811996

-, which is way too much to be exhaustively searched.
+However, in practice this is not possible because as we’ve seen, there are about $2^{61.09}$ possibilities for $a$, which is way too much to be exhaustively searched.
 We’ll see in the next chapter how to reduce the search space so that the attack become possible in a reasonable amount of time.

-In order to use CHG, we must first transform our problem in a modular polynomial equation with
+In order to use CHG, we must first transform our problem in a modular polynomial equation $f(x) \equiv 0 \bmod p$ with $p$ unknown divisor of $N$ and the small root $x_0 \rightarrow f(x_0) \equiv 0 \bmod p$ we are looking for.

 This is quite simple to do :

-CHG will find the small root such that
+CHG will find the small root $x_0 = k$ such that $f(x_0) \equiv 0 \bmod p$.

 We have almost everything needed to apply CHG but there are some parameters that are required and which need some explanation.
 Let me explain what those parameters are, what their use is and how to set them properly in our case.